JeremyBrent/Excel_Homework/README.md

 # excel_homework

 What is it?
-  - I used Excel functions, pivot tables, and charting to visualize and understand the market for Kickstarter crowdfunded fundraisers.
+  - I used Excel functions, pivot tables, conditional formatting and charting to visualize and understand the market for Kickstarter crowdfunded fundraisers.

 Excel Homework